LogoLucyWorks

 Savings realization is the discipline of checking whether a procurement win turns into a finance-recognized result.
 The contract may show a lower price, the buyer may have negotiated down a proposed increase, or the supplier may have promised a rebate.
 Realization asks what actually appears after that: lower invoices, avoided increases, paid credits, reduced demand, or a different cost that offsets the win.

-The baseline is the argument.
+• Treat the baseline as the argument.
 A saving against last year's invoice is easier to defend than a saving against list price or a supplier's first proposal.
 If the baseline would not survive a Finance review, the reported number should carry a lower confidence label.

-A credible report separates the buckets.
+• Separate the buckets in the report.
 One blended savings total is usually where confusion starts.
 A cleaner page shows hard savings, cost avoidance, estimates, offsets, and open assumptions separately, so a CFO can see what is bankable and what still needs proof.

 Work this yourself — from the course